np-overflow/vue/slides/day-two/nuxt-vue.md

 layout: two-cols
 ---

-# Vite + Vue ❤️
+# Vue + Nuxt = ❤

 <v-clicks>

-* Vite is a rapid frontend development tool
+* Nuxt is a framework for Vue
+* Built in routing, data fetching utilities, etc
 * Optimized for speed
-  * Near instant loading
+  * Near instant loading powered by Vite
   * See your changes right after saving the file
 * Build your Vue project for production
   * Automagically bundles and optimizes your code
-* Extensible
-  * Support for Vue, React, Svelte... the list goes on
 * Allows you to use libraries from [NPM](https://npmjs.com) (Node Package Manager) and other cool Vue features

 </v-clicks>